-325 medical supplies for the primary purpose of hoarding such items or 326 preventing their fair and equitable distribution among affected 327 states.
+326 or preventing their fair and equitable distribution among affected 327 states.

-328 SECTION 9.
-Destruction of property; civil proceedings. То 329 the extent practicable and consistent with the protection of 330 public health, prior to the destruction of any property under this act, the department in coordination with the applicable law 331 332 enforcement agency must institute appropriate civil proceedings 333 against the property to be destroyed in accordance with the existing laws and rules of the chancery courts of this state or 334 335 any such rules that may be developed by the chancery courts for use during a state of public health emergency.
-Any property 336 337 acquired by the department through such proceedings must, after 338 entry of the decree, be disposed of by destruction as the chancery 339 court may direct.
+SECTION 9.
+Destruction of property; civil proceedings.
+328 То 329 the extent practicable and consistent with the protection of 330 public health, before the destruction of any property under this 331 act, the department in coordination with the applicable law 332 enforcement agency must institute appropriate civil proceedings 333 against the property to be destroyed in accordance with the existing laws and rules of the chancery courts of this state or 334 335 any such rules that may be developed by the chancery courts for 336 use during a state of public health emergency.
+Any property 337 acquired by the department through those proceedings must, after 338 entry of the decree, be disposed of by destruction as the chancery 339 court may direct.

 340 SECTION 10.
 Access to protected health information; 341 disclosure.
-(1) Access to protected health information of 342 persons who have participated in medical testing, treatment, 343 vaccination, isolation, or quarantine programs or efforts by the 344 department during a public health emergency is limited to those 345 persons having a legitimate need to:
+(1) Access to protected health information of 342 persons who have participated in medical testing, treatment, 343 vaccination, isolation or quarantine programs or efforts by the 344 department during a public health emergency is limited to those 345 persons having a legitimate need to: